MuhammadAfifHaziq/MuhammadAfifHaziq/README.md

 <h3 align="center">Reflection</h3>

-<p>I have gained a lot of knowledge from the industrial talk for UTMDigital as well as the System Development at Credence.
-It has increase my knowledge
+<p>I have gained a lot of knowledge from the industrial talk for UTMDigital and System Development at Credence.
+The industrial talk has increased my knowledge of sofware engineering like how the software is planned,developed and implemented.
+The industrial visit at Indah Water has also helped me realize that the system used to facilitate the facility at Indah Water is also related to software engineering.
+Furthermore, the PC Assembly assignments increase my knowledge on how to repair and clean my own computer.
+Lastly the Design Thinking assignments help in experiencing working in a team to design a solution.</p><p align="left"></p>
-in the fields of Software Engineering especially behind the scene of how a software is planned, developed and deployed.
-The industrial visit at Indah Water was very eye opening as I understood the usage of technology in maintaining a recycle water facility into drinkable water.
-PC Assembly assignment allows me to use real world skills to operate on my own computer to clean and repair it.
-Finally the design thinking assignments have gave me experience to work in a team and understand empathy which is surprisingly important in implementing into a design of a solution.</p><p align="left"></p>

-<p>For further improvement, I suggest more industrial visit to technological places like Microsoft or Google office located in Malaysia.
-This would be very
-informative for the software students.</p><p align="left"></p>
+<p>For further improvement, I suggest for more Industrial visit to places like Microsoft or Google in Malaysia as it can be more informative for software engineering students.</p><p align="left"></p>

 <p align="left"></p>
 <!--